Sadik193/CSE299_Project/README.md

 ###   Customer Benefits:
 By using this system:
- -Client will run his business smoothly & profitably.
+ - Client will run his business smoothly & profitably.
- -Client will update his system very smoothly as his upcoming plan -Client will update integrated this system with many others system.
+ - Client will update his system very smoothly as his upcoming plan
+ - Client will update integrated this system with many others system.
- -Client will introduce new feature easily in this existing system.
+ - Client will introduce new feature easily in this existing system.
- -Client will host this product in Cloud easily
+ - Client will host this product in Cloud easily

 ###   Core-Technology: